ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

 Note that this will usually happen automatically with `bind:value`, so check out all the possible [Svelte bindings](https://svelte.dev/tutorial/text-inputs) first, to avoid complicating the code!

+## Nested proxies

+You can use a proxy for nested data, like `'user.profile.email'`, but you must ensure that all parent objects exist for the proxy to be able to access the "final" field.
+In this case, if `user` or `profile` is optional and `undefined`, it won't work.
+The easiest way to prevent this is to not make any parent objects optional or nullable in the schema.

 ## Test it out

 Change the value of the date picker to see it reflect in the date field of the schema.
 We're also taking advantage of the `min` constraint to automatically limit the date selection to current and future dates only.